-- 21. In question 18, we showed that the outcome of Borda Count can be manipulated if a group of individuals change their vote. - a.
+- 21. In question 18, we showed that the outcome of Borda Count can be manipulated if a group of individuals change their vote, voting insincerely so their preferred candidate will win. - a.
 Show that it is possible for a single voter to change the outcome under Borda Count if there are four candidates. - b.
 Show that it is not possible for a single voter to change the outcome under Borda Count if there are three candidates.